TMD20/PT-Muxer/README.md

 ```
     Example: python3 /path/to/app.py -demux sourcepath outputpath --ocr enabled --keepocr

-    During ocr images are saved to a temporary drive, this option moves the files to a permanent location in the output Mux folder.
-You need to pass the --ocr command for this to have any effect.
+    During ocr process images are saved to a temporary folder.
+Then the images are processed using one of the ocr engines.
+This option moves the files to a permanent location in the output Mux folder.
+You can keep the images and skip the ocr step, by passing --keepocr without the --ocr argument

 ```